DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 that provide less samples per second and lower frequencies.
 This is done mainly for ease of development and access to this hardware.

+Many microcontrollers furthermore come equipped with internal ADCs that can be utilized, and while these provide a lower sample size (often around 1 MSPS), the ease of development may be prudent to utilize for this proof-of-concept.
+While our initial ADC has a fairly low throughput, this can always be upgraded if it ends up becoming too limiting.

-Initially, we will utilize MAX11102AUB[^3] with an effective sample rate of 2 million samples per second (MSPS).
+Should these internal ADCs prove too limiting, we propose utilizing MAX11102AUB[^3] with an effective sample rate of 2 million samples per second (MSPS).
 This ADC provides a 12 bit sample size, providing roughly 2.86 MB/s of sampled data per second, derived by the following calculation.

 $$
 Data Rate = \frac{2,000,000_{MSPS} \times 12}{8 \times 1,048,576} \approx 2.86 MB/s \text{\phantom{123} (1)}
 $$

-Many microcontrollers furthermore come equipped with internal ADCs that can be utilized, and while these provide a lower sample size (often around 1 MSPS), the ease of development may be prudent to utilize for this proof-of-concept.
-While our initial ADC has a fairly low throughput, this can always be upgraded if it ends up becoming too limiting.
 The final output from the ADC, whether built into the microcontroller or an external one, will be a stream of raw bits, as the analog signal from the OQRNG-device is processed.

 ### 3.3 Microcontroller